End cap

 Certification?

 What is it?
-PEFC is synonymous with sustainable forest management that takes equal account of ecological, economic and social criteria.
+FSC and PEFC are synonymous with sustainable forest management that takes equal account of ecological, economic and social criteria.
 However, it is not the timber product that is certified, but the forest management, including timber transportation to the forest road.
 In the “processing chain” of wood, from the forest to the finished product, each individual company represents an important link in the chain.
 It is therefore necessary for all companies that work with or trade in wood and wood products to be certified.
 This certification of the product chain (“chain of custody”) allows the flow of wood to be traced throughout the entire production process, from the certified forest stand to the wood processing company through to the finished product.
 This ensures that the flow of wood in the processing chain can be traced seamlessly.

 Folding rule